friedrichtroescher/Rectangular-Rampage/README.md

 ### Movement

-Control the Player by using our choice of WASD or arrow buttons.
+Control the Player by using your choice of WASD or arrow buttons.

 ### Shooting